jukes-towers-of-hell/kit/docs/clientobjects/Buttons.md

 ---
 ### ![](../../static/rbx_vanilla_icons/StringValue.png) Timer

-This configuration determines how long the button will stay pressed.
+How many seconds the button will stay pressed.
-Will only work if the value is above 0.
+Only works if the value is above 0.

 Default value: 0